bootique/bootique-jersey/README.md

 client runtime parameters, as well as define server URL endpoints.
 Implementation is built on top of Jersey and Grizzly connector.

-### Quick Start
+### Basic Client Usage

-Add the module to your Bootique app:
+Add the client module to your Bootique app:

 ```xml
 <dependency>